 Unlike many reptiles, baby crested geckos require similar care as adults – same diet, temperatures and handling – with variation in schedule and other details due to their small size.
-Babies are growing and using more of their food resources and energy for growth.
+Baby crested geckos are called hatchlings, as are other lizards that hatch out of eggs – the oviparous reptiles.
+Young geckos are actively growing and use more of their food resources and energy for growth, so they rarely become overweight when fed a balanced diet.
 They shed more often – so you are likely to see shed issues more in hatchlings.
 They also can dry out faster due to their smaller size, so humidity can be a little trickier.
 Be sure to balance adequate ventilation with appropriate humidity.

 Hatchlings and juveniles do great in small containers, such as 2.5 to 5 gallon enclosures.
 This includes Kritter Keepers or 6 quart plastic “shoebox” tubs with holes drilled in for ventilation.
 KKs are pre-made plastic pet carriers, temprary or permanent setups for small animals like reptiles, frogs and fish.
 If you have an ambient humidity around 50%, then these should work well and are widely available at local pet stores.
 We prefer the plastic bins as they keep in humidity better than Kritter Keepers.

 We’ve had success keeping geckos in small (2.5 gallons) enclosures from hatching to about 6 grams.
 At 10-15 grams they can be placed in a 10 gallon tank.
 After 25 grams they should do well in a permanent 20 gallon or equivalent enclosure.